-Assigned female at birth: taking testosterone will masculinize you also.
+If you want masculinization, taking testosterone will masculinize you also.
 If you want to masculinize a bit (low dose testosterone), but don’t want hair growth, you might be out of luck, so you’d have to later get laser hair removal.
 If you want an androgynous voice, and testosterone masculinizes your voice too much, note that you can still use the same kind of voice training that trans women use, to get back to a voice that you’re more comfortable with.
 Taking testosterone means that your voice will deepen over time, but this can be overcome.

 Intersex: TODO, write about intersex people. (this has nothing to do with non-binary identity necessarily, but intersex people need different HRT treatment, if they take HRT).

 Some non-binary people take spironolactone without estrogen, or with low estrogen dose (e.g. 0.5mg) because they want to not have too much of either hormone. or they take full HRT but there are certain things they don’t want; e.g. they don’t want hair removal (hormones will not reduce facial hair, but will reduce body hair a bit), etc. If they want to get rid of the effects of feminization, they might just use an antiestrogen (e.g. tamoxifen).